 - Global Challenges Research Fund Networking Grants -a scheme for researchers based in DAC-listed countries, aiming to form collaborations with UK partners to address global challenges

 - Hamied Foundation UK-India AMR Visiting Professorships- support short visits that seek to facilitate collaboration between the most talented researchers in the field of antimicrobial resistance (AMR) in the UK and India.

-- Mentoring programme - Springboard applicants and MRC award holders can join the scheme and be paired with an Academy Fellow to get career development support.
+- Mentoring programme - check if you are eligibile to join the programme and be paired with an Academy Fellow to get career development support.

-- SUSTAIN - award holders from partner organisations are eligible for this new programme aimed to enable women researchers to thrive in their independent research careers.
+- SUSTAIN - award holders from partner organisations are eligible for this programme that enables women to thrive in their independent research careers.

 Events and conferences

-- Career development events - held around the UK to help biomedical and health researchers develop a productive career.
+- Career development events - held online and around the UK to help biomedical and health researchers develop a productive career.